zeptofs/api-documentation/source/index.html.md

 ## Authentication and Authorisation

-Split uses OAuth2 over https to manage authentication and authorisation.
+Zepto uses OAuth2 over https to manage authentication and authorisation.

-OAuth2 is a protocol that lets external applications request permission from another Split user to send requests on their behalf without getting their password.
+OAuth2 is a protocol that lets external applications request permission from another Zepto user to send requests on their behalf without getting their password.
 This is preferred over Basic Authentication because access tokens can be limited by scope and can be revoked by the user at any time.

 New to OAuth2?
 DigitalOcean has a fantastic 5 minute [introduction to OAuth2](https://www.digitalocean.com/community/tutorials/an-introduction-to-oauth-2#grant-type-authorization-code).